-To make way for the new 400,000 volt connection, National Grid is removing 67 kilometres of existing 132,000 volt overhead wires and pylons – 249 in total from the Somerset landscape.
+To make for and reduce the visual impact of the new pylons, National Grid is removing 67 kilometres of existing 132,000 volt lattice pylons and overhead wires, a total of 249 pylons will go from the Somerset landscape.

-Thank you from everyone working on the project for your patience as we continue our work to deliver electricity safely, efficiently, and reliably, and support the UK’s ambition to achieve net zero by 2050.
+Thank you from everyone working on the project for your patience and understanding as we progress this vital work to connect six million homes and businesses to new sources of homegrown, low carbon energy.

 Contact our community relations team to register for project updates direct to your inbox.